 “ In 2003 I lost my job in Holland, and I decided to try to realize an old dream: working and living in Scandinavia.
 Håvard, the owner of Kvennan Camping, offered me a summer job.
 Two years later we started Kvennan Fly Fishing.
 The river board employed me as a manager for the KFF project, river keeper, fishing inspector and webmaster.
 If there is some time left, I go fishing with friends and KFF guests, and I am a Glomma fly fishing guide.
 My original profession is photographer, during winter I live in Holland and I am 46 years old. ”

 “ Since I was a small boy I have been fishing.
 Sitting on the bank of a small Dutch channel, staring at my float, hoping to catch an eel or a perch.
+Great!
 Of course I didn’t catch much, but my father and brothers had more success.
-In the mid 80’s my brother and our friend Pieter introduced me into fly fishing.
+In the mid 80’s my brother introduced me into fly fishing.
 We fished river Ourthe in Belgium for some years, and I was hooked.
 To make a little camp next to the river, a fire in the evening, drinking whiskey with good friends and talk for hours about the right fly and the best techniques, for me these are the things fly fishing is all about.
-So I went on, fished rivers in Germany, France and Austria before making the big step to Canada.
+So I went on, fished rivers in Germany, France and Austria before making the big step to BC - Canada.
 Later I fished the North and South Island from NZ, and I went to the USA to try some remote rivers in Idaho.
 And of course I fished Glomma.
 For the first time in 1993, and since that year I visited Glomma between Tynset and Tolga every year, mostly twice a year, a full month in early season and a week or so in September.
 I am a dedicated nymph fisherman, but I am starting to appreciate dry fly fishing as well (at last…) ”

 “ I think our stretch has everything Glomma can offer.
 The fly fishing zone - KFF zone - can be defined as the perfect river stretch for the fly fisherman.
 The flow has an ideal pace and depth for both trout and grayling, and because the river is not that deep, it is possible to wade at most places, even when the water level is higher than usual.
 The water will stay clear enough for fly fishing, the river is not very sensible for colouring during rainy days.
 When the water level is quite low (for example during August) there remain enough deeper channels where the grayling find shelter.
 There are a few dams upstream, but unlike river stretches in the Southern part of Glomma there are no major water level fluctuations caused by them.
 Especially Grayling doesn’t like sudden rises in water level, they just stop feeding then, and you have to wait for the level to stabilize or fall.
 There are only a few larger tributaries between Tynset and lake Aursunden, and this also makes (in my view) that the river is not very vulnerable for high water-levels caused by sudden heavy rain. ”